 8-Layer Lemon Cake with Blackberry Italian Meringue Buttercream

 8-layer cakes are awesome because they are both impressive AND allow a much more even distribution of cake to filling.
-In three or four-layer cakes, there is a lot more cake than filling.
+In cakes with two or even three layers, there is a lot more cake than filling.
 This is often how it should be – especially if you are filling the layers with frosting.

 About Blackberry Italian Meringue Buttercream

-At first glance, Italian Meringue Buttercream might appear quite complicated because I’ve written a long post about it and there’s a lot of instructions.
-But, the process isn’t actually complicated at all.
+At first glance, Italian Meringue Buttercream appears complicated because I’ve written a long post about it and included very detailed instructions in the recipe.
+This can be deceptive because the process isn’t actually complicated at all.
 There are a few things that are important to get right, and so I’ve erred on the side of giving you too much information rather than not enough.

 Think of the long instructions as having me there beside you looking over your shoulder while you make it, offering advice.
 (Ok.
 That sounds creepier then I mean it to be.)
 But the process itself can actually be boiled down to a few steps: